yayaq1/quartz/content/tales/my-journey-into-tech.md

 ---
-title: "The Controller Before I Could Walk"
+title: "My Journey Into Tech"
 date: 2024-01-15
 tags: ["origin-story", "gaming", "passion"]
 ---

-# The Controller Before I Could Walk
+# My Journey Into Tech

 There's a video somewhere of me as a toddler, barely able to stand, jumping around with a PlayStation 2 controller in my tiny hands.
 I wasn't even walking properly yet, but there I was, completely absorbed in the magic of interactive experiences.
 Looking back, that video captures something essential about who I am—I've been a tech nerd for as long as I can remember.